ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/JetEngineComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `AsciiString` (see [Animation2d](../Animation2d.md))
-- **Description**: Animation icon template name displayed in GUI when engine component is partially functional (10% - 50% health).
+- **Description**: Animation icon template name displayed in GUI when jet engine component is partially functional (10% - 50% health).
 References an animation template defined in [Animation2d](../Animation2d.md) configuration.
 - **Default**: Empty (no icon)
-- **Example**: `PartiallyFunctionalIcon = EngineDamagedIcon`
+- **Example**: `PartiallyFunctionalIcon = JetEngineDamagedIcon`

 <a id="downedicon"></a>
 #### `DownedIcon`
 Available only in: *(GMX Zero Hour)*

 - **Type**: `AsciiString` (see [Animation2d](../Animation2d.md))
-- **Description**: Animation icon template name displayed in GUI when engine component is downed (0% - 10% health).
+- **Description**: Animation icon template name displayed in GUI when jet engine component is downed (0% - 10% health).
 References an animation template defined in [Animation2d](../Animation2d.md) configuration.
 - **Default**: Empty (no icon)
-- **Example**: `DownedIcon = EngineDestroyedIcon`
+- **Example**: `DownedIcon = JetEngineDestroyedIcon`

 <a id="userdisabledicon"></a>
 #### `UserDisabledIcon`
 Available only in: *(GMX Zero Hour)*

 - **Type**: `AsciiString` (see [Animation2d](../Animation2d.md))
-- **Description**: Animation icon template name displayed in GUI when engine component is user-disabled.
+- **Description**: Animation icon template name displayed in GUI when jet engine component is user-disabled.
 References an animation template defined in [Animation2d](../Animation2d.md) configuration.
 - **Default**: Empty (no icon)
-- **Example**: `UserDisabledIcon = EngineDisabledIcon`
+- **Example**: `UserDisabledIcon = JetEngineDisabledIcon`

 ### Movement Performance Settings
 Available only in: *(GMX Zero Hour)*

-These properties control how the engine component affects movement when damaged or destroyed.
+These properties control how the jet engine component affects movement when damaged or destroyed.
 When the locomotor references this component via `EngineComponentName` (see [Locomotor](../Locomotor.md) documentation), these values are used to adjust movement performance based on component status.

 <a id="maxspeeddamaged"></a>
 #### `MaxSpeedDamaged`
 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real` (can include `%` suffix for percentage of locomotor speed)
-- **Description**: Maximum speed when the engine component is damaged (10% - 50% health, partially functional status).
+- **Description**: Maximum speed when the jet engine component is damaged (10% - 50% health, partially functional status).
 Can be specified as absolute value (e.g., `50.0`) or percentage of locomotor's `MaxSpeedDamaged` (e.g., `80%`).
 If percentage is used (contains `%` suffix), [MaxSpeedDamagedValueType](#maxspeeddamagedvaluetype) is automatically set to `PERCENTAGE` during parsing.
 If not set, the locomotor uses its own `MaxSpeedDamaged` value.
 This property is optional - if omitted, the locomotor's default damaged speed is used.
 - **Default**: `0.0` (not set, uses locomotor default)
 - **Example**: `MaxSpeedDamaged = 50.0` or `MaxSpeedDamaged = 80%`